 Furthermore the application must be signed-off with comments by your Kew Line Manager (for Kew staff) or Kew Sponsor (for non-Kew staff).
 Their comments will include, amongst other things, their opinion on the ability of the project proposal to deliver its outcomes and what level of priority the project has in terms of the department’s strategy.
 Please allow sufficient time for this process.

 Staff of Royal Botanic Gardens, Kew

-Kew staff will have discussed their application with their line manager and their Head of Department and have their support.
+Kew staff will have discussed their application with their line manager and have their written support.

-Other botanists and horticulturists will have discussed their application with staff at Kew and secured their support.
+Other botanists, mycologists and horticulturists will have discussed their application with staff at Kew and secured their support.
 A supporting statement must be provided by their Kew sponsor.

 The project year for applications is 1 January to 31 December.
 Grants are made annually in November for the following year’s activity.
 The Trustees’ decisions are final.
 Applications have to be with the Secretary/Treasurer of the Trust by 30 September.
 All applications will be acknowledged by email.
-If an acknowledgement has not been received within five working days, the Secretary/Treasurer should be contacted.
+If an acknowledgement has not been received within five working days, the Secretary/Treasurer should be contacted (see below).

 Royal Botanic Gardens, Kew

 The images used on this website are from research projects funded fully or in part by Bentham-Moxon Trust and are used with permission.